cy6erninja/insider-test/README.md

 You can also manually trigger a deployment from the GitHub Actions tab.

+### Configuration

+- **Backend URL**: The frontend build uses the `BACKEND_URL` repository secret for API requests.
+If not set, it defaults to the DigitalOcean app URL.
+To change this:
+  1. Go to your repository's Settings
+  2. Select "Secrets and variables" → "Actions"
+  3. Add a new repository secret named `BACKEND_URL` with your backend endpoint

 ## Troubleshooting

 If you encounter case sensitivity issues with PSR-4 autoloading in the backend, the Dockerfile includes steps to fix directory casing during Docker builds.